doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 Congraulations!
 You're nearly there.
 This last section details a few quick steps to ensure a bug-free playthrough.

 ## Cleaning
 If you followed the cleaning advice as you installed each mod then you have already completed this section.
-Otherwise, run TESTool according to the instructions in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md), and then the tes3cmd_clean.bat for individual plugins.
+Otherwise, run TESTool according to the instructions in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md), and then the "clean with tes3cmd" utility in Wrye Mash for individual plugins.

 Please note that this may take some time.
 However, cleaning your plugins is absolutely worth it.